hxiaom/hxiaom.github.io/_posts/2019-11-10-news-weekly.md

         - construction of an ensemble framework designed for spatio-temporal data to predict large-scale online taxi-hailing demand, where an attention-based deep ensemble net is designed to enhance the prediction accuracy.
         - Three attention blocks to model the inter-channel relationship, inter=spatial relationship and position relationship of the feature maps.
         - The proposed method is a kind of commonly used ensemble method which applies to large-scale spatio-temporal prediction.

+3. Gohorbani, Amirata, et al. "Towards automatic concept-based explanations."
+(2019).

+    - Motivation: interpretability has become an important topic of research
+    - Research gap:
+        - Most of the current explanation methods provide explanations through feature importance scores, which identify features that are important for each individual input.
+        - However, how to systematically summarize and interpret such pre sample feature importance scores itself is challenging.
+    - Methods:
+        - propose principles and desiderata for concept based explanation, which goes beyond per-sample features to identify heigher level human-undersantable concepts that apply across the entire dataset.
+        - develop a new algorithm, ACE, to automatically extract visual concepts.